open-pisciculture/open-source-fish-farming-prototypes/data-buoy-node/README.md

 ## Overview

 The device is a data buoy prototype for measuring water quality variables.
-It uses sensors from Atlas-Scientific to measure temperature, pH and dissolved oxygen variables and transmits the data using LoRaWAN.
+It uses sensors from Atlas-Scientific to measure temperature, pH and dissolved oxygen and transmits the data using LoRaWAN.
 This section includes the program code as an STM32CubeIDE project, the Altium project and Gerber files for the printed circuit board and the mechanical parts for assembly of the buoy.

 ## Instructions